Large-scale streaks in a turbulent bluff body wake: Analysis of triadic interactions in the wake

 Next, we visualize the structures associated with the triadic interaction of the vortex shedding mode, its conjugate, and streaks in figure \ref{BMD_mode_streak_viz_10_40_80}.
 The real part of the streamwise velocity component of the corresponding cross-bispectral modes is shown at $x/D=10$, 40, and 80.
 Similar to figure \ref{fig:spod_eigenmode_20_40_80}, the radial extent of these modes increases downstream and they exhibit four lobes of alternate signs.
-The difference between the cross-BMD and the SPOD modes is that the cross-BMD modes are tilted by an angle.
 For a more quantitative comparison, figure \ref{BMD_mode_streak_viz_10_40_80} ($d$-$f$) shows the magnitude of the modes normalized by their maximum value.
 The corresponding curves are coincident, indicating that the spatial structures generated by the triadic interactions are also the most energetic coherent structures.
-This further confirms that the $m=2,\St =0$ mode is indeed generated through the interaction of $\St = \pm 0.135$ at the $m=1$ azimuthal mode.
+This further confirms that the $m=2,\St \rightarrow 0$ mode is indeed generated through the interaction of $\St = \pm 0.135$ at the $m=1$ azimuthal mode.